Mutaaa/kotlinsimplegame/README.md

 As Kornkanok said we were working every week during meetings or using Discord.

 I was working on Firebase and algorithms for the game.
 I connected the project with Firebase and decided what data we want to save, read and how to use it in our game.
 I also created the basic algorithm to make the game work.
 For documentation I did part about Firebase, UML and explaining how the game works.
+I worked really hard for this project, I've learned a lot of new things to make this project the best.
+I would give myself 5.
+We are proud of our game.